akai-z/project-pet/README.md

 Project Pet is a small [SNES](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System) [RPG](https://en.wikipedia.org/wiki/Role-playing_video_game) style demo.
 It was created back in 2015 as a part of a short hackathon.

+Due to the hackathon's short/limited time,
+we decided that by the end of it, the demo should meet the following points:
+* Research and decide the framework and libraries to use in the project.
+* Decide the initial structure of the game engine.
+* Work on basic implementation of some of the game mechanics and functionalities for the demo.

 It was closed source as it contained copyrighted assets
 and the code required (still requires) more work, refactoring and improvement.
 (Some parts must be done properly from scratch.)